Unity-Technologies/Graphics/Packages/com.unity.shadergraph/Documentation~/snippets/nodes-single-input.md

 title: nodes-single-input
 ---

-The node has one input port:
+node has one input port: